613WePleadTheSecond/ccwnj/docs/index.md

     (2) **Check 2:** $150 payable to your municipality
       > If submitted to the superintendent, you only need one check in the amount of $200 payable to "State Of New Jersey - Treasurer"

 1. **Live Fire Training**: Contact your local shooting range for qualifications.
 This involves taking the HQC1 or HQC2 test.
+   Submit proof of qualification with a certified firearms instructor along with firearms instructor proof of certification
-1. **Use Of Force Training** - You need to take a use of force class.
+3. **Use Of Force Training** - You need to take a use of force class.
 This can currently be done free online offered by the [RTSP range here](https://www.rtsponline.com/use-of-force-certificate/)
-1. **Fingerprinting**: If you've had this done for your FID card you may be able to use those.
+4. **Fingerprinting**: If you've had this done for your FID card you may be able to use those.
 Ask your PD

 ---